node-red/node-red.github.io/docs/api/admin/methods/post/flows/index.md

 ### Arguments

-The request body must be a new flow configuration JSON string.
+The request body must be a new full configuration JSON string.

 ### Response